dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Half way through!!
 Still working through Python Basics e-book and PythonistaCafe.

 **Thoughts:** Wasn't sure I would make it to the half way point, but I'm here and moving on.

+### Day 51: 17 Aug 2019

+**Today's Progress**: Spend all my time on reading the PythonistaCafe article about print()

+**Thoughts:** A little bit tougher to focus today but I got through it and looking forward to tomorrow.